 The Canon RF 85mm F1.2 L USM non-DS Lens is extraordinarily sharp from the center of the frame into the extreme full frame corners wide-open at f/1.2 and the DS lens is, amazingly, slightly sharper still.
 There is little need to stop down aside from increasing the depth of field and decreasing the vignetting.
 You can use f/1.2 and be excited by the impressive contrast and resolution of the results.

 Let's look at outdoor-captured DS lens examples.
-The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "2" (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "2" (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).

 I usually share a set of results for each subject but ... this lens is so sharp at f/1.2 that it was of little value to show the rest.